 “Wow, this is beautiful,” I thought to myself as we approached the viewpoint.
 Despite Arenal Volcano hiding behind some clouds, the view was breathtaking.
 Deep green forest stretched in front of us for miles and miles.
 A slight mist hung quietly over the top of the trees and birds sang cheerily in the distance.
 It was quiet, so very quiet as we rode deeper into the forest.

-With a view like this, it was the best way to introduce my family to the rain forests and mountains of Costa Rica.
+With a view like this, it was a wonderful way to introduce my family to the rain forests and mountains of Costa Rica.

 La Fortuna Horseback Riding Tours Experience

 At the view point, we listened to our guide as he explained to us the importance of this very spot.
-From here we could see the site of Tabacon old town before it was destroyed by the 1968 eruption of Arenal.
+From here we could see the site of Tabacon old town before it was destroyed by the 1968 eruption of Arenal Volcano.

-For this reason, the El Silencio Mirador is actually considered in the high risk zone but as Arenal Volcano has stopped erupting, many people hike and horseback ride through this area just like us.
+For this reason, the El Silencio Mirador is actually considered in the high risk zone but as Arenal Volcano has stopped erupting and throwing rocks and lava since 2012, many people hike and horseback ride through this area just like us.

 Trotting just a hundred feet more, we reached another viewpoint that overlooked the Arenal Volcano National Park.
 A herd of cows sleepily observed us as we got closer.

-There was still so much more to see so we headed back towards the mirador to turn onto another trail that would take us through the reserve.
+There was still so much more to see so we headed back towards the viewpoint to turn onto another trail that would take us through the reserve.

 Why You Should Take a La Fortuna Horseback Riding Tour

-The Arenal area has always captured our hearts, delighting our eyes with lush forests.
-Compared to the arid and yellow desert of Guanacaste that we saw for nearly 8 months of the year, being surrounded by all this intense green was certainly a welcome change.
+The La Fortuna area has always captured our hearts, delighting our eyes with lush forests.
+Compared to the arid and yellow tropical dry forests of the Guanacaste coast that we see for nearly 8 months of the year, being surrounded by all this intense green was certainly a welcome change.

 About halfway in, a light sprinkle came down and I turned my head to the sky, licking the raindrops off my lips savoring the cool fresh water.
 My horse had the same idea, pausing to nibble on some of the dewy grass.

 This is one of the things we love most about the Arenal area.
-It’s hot but gets plenty of rain so the air feels crisp and refreshing.
+It’s hot and humid with the possibility of rain throughout the year, so it keeps the landscapes lush and green.
 The landscapes are some of my favorite.
-There is primary rain forest everywhere you look!
+There is rain forest everywhere you look!

 Who wouldn’t want to horseback ride through all this spectacular scenery?